Profiles and Access Levels - Advanced Permissioning

 ],

-"manage_structure": 0, //can't create/edit/delete fields
+"manage_structure": 0, // can't create/edit/delete fields

-"can_delete": 0, //can't delete records
+"can_delete": 0, // can't delete records

-"can_create": 1, //can create records
+"can_create": 1, // can create records

-"can_edit": 0, //can't edit records
+"can_edit": 0, // can't edit records

 },

-"reminders": { //can see the Reminders table
+"reminders": { // can see the Reminders table

-"*": "*" //can see everything and do anything on the Reminders table
+"*": "*" // can see everything and do anything on this table

 }